lzxlll/Job-Posting/README.md

 # Job-Posting
-The total number of observations we acquired from raw job posting data is 140,107,287.
+The raw job posting data has a total number of observations of 140,107,287.

 This project intends to:
 1. identify and drop the duplicated/missing value job vacancy postings (job_group_test.py).